aprozo/star-container/README.md

-## Remark: Running in your own laptop
+## Remark: Running on your own laptop
 In case you want to enter and run STAR container on your own laptop:

 - You need to install either [Docker engine](https://docs.docker.com/get-started/get-docker/) or [Apptainer (singularity)](https://apptainer.org/docs/admin/main/installation.html).